elf1293/DalMUG/_posts/2017-11-28-Classifying-colorectal-cancer-with-the-oral-(-and-gut-)-microbiome.md

 ---
 published: true
+post_snippet: ...combining the oral microbiome and stool microbiome datasets distinguished those with cancer and those with colonic polyps compared to controls with a relatively high specificity.
+They also found that some of these oral microbes are enriched in pediatric Crohn’s disease biopsies...
 ---

 #### [Flemer et al. 2017.
 The oral microbiota in colorectal cancer is distinctive and predictive.
 Gut.](http://gut.bmj.com/content/early/2017/10/07/gutjnl-2017-314814)